tlorans/ClimateRisks/docs/source/dealingwithrisk.md

 \begin{equation}
 = x^T \Sigma x
 \end{equation}

-Why?
-Because when building a portfolio, the variance of the portfolio will be determined by both the volatilities of the underlying assets AND the correlation between them.

 In practice, we use the historical average for estimating $\mu$.
 For the covariance matrix, we can compute it with historical observations with the historical volatilities and correlation matrix, such as: